 Does getting a COVID-19 mRNA vaccine during pregnancy protect the baby from the virus after delivery?

-The antibodies that a person makes after getting a COVID-19 mRNA vaccine during pregnancy can pass to the developing baby.
-Research has shown that more antibodies pass to the baby after getting COVID-19 mRNA vaccines in pregnancy than after having a COVID-19 infection in pregnancy.
-Studies have also shown that the infants of people who became up to date with COVID-19 vaccines during pregnancy have greater protection against COVID-19 after delivery and are less likely to be hospitalized with COVID-19.
+The antibodies that a person makes after getting a COVID-19 mRNA vaccine during pregnancy can pass to the developing fetus.
+Research has shown that more antibodies pass to the fetus after getting COVID-19 mRNA vaccines in pregnancy than after having a COVID-19 infection in pregnancy.
+Studies have also shown that the infants of women who became up to date with COVID-19 vaccines during pregnancy have greater protection against COVID-19 after delivery and are less likely to be hospitalized with COVID-19.

 Breastfeeding and COVID-19 mRNA vaccines:

-Antibodies against the virus that causes COVID-19 have been found in the breast milk of people who have been vaccinated with mRNA vaccines.
-More research is needed to know how these antibodies might protect a breastfeeding child against the virus.
-Talk to your healthcare provider about all of your breastfeeding questions.
+Antibodies against the COVID-19 virus have been found in the breast milk of women who have been vaccinated with mRNA vaccines.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male gets a COVID-19 mRNA vaccine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man gets a COVID-19 mRNA vaccine, could it affect his fertility or increase the chance of birth defects?

-Two studies found no differences in sperm production before and after getting a COVID-19 mRNA vaccine.
+Two studies found no differences in the amount of sperm made before and after getting a COVID-19 mRNA vaccine.
+Other studies of over 200 men found no difference in sperm count and motility (movement) before and after COVID-19 mRNA vaccination or compared to unvaccinated men.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.